machine-intelligence-laboratory/OptimalNumberOfTopics/docs/README.md

     --threshold-factor 2.0      # previous score parameter
 ```

-And the result will look like this: (TODO: try on real data to get meaningful values)
+And the *result.json* file will look like this: (TODO: try on real data to get meaningful values)
 ```json
 {
     "score_results":